dev-diaries/web/_social-posts/back-to-the-basics-git-init-and-branches.md

 {:.post-content}
-This is a very powerful and important concept and feature of git: being able to have two totally separate versions of your repository that are independent and can be tracked with different files and states.
+This is a very powerful and important concept and feature of git: being able to have two (or more) totally separate versions of your repository that are independent and can be tracked with different files and states.

 {:.post-content}